 I've moved Sillem's Mountain-Finch, rediscovered in June 2012, from Leucosticte (Pyrrhulini) to Carpodacus based on a photo of what is believed to be the female.
 When Roselaar (1992) named Sillem's Rosefinch, he put it in Leucosticte.
 At the time, the female plumage was unknown.
 The other Leucosticte have female plumages that are only slightly different from the male, usually just duller.
 As Roselaar pointed out, if it has a distinctive female plumage, it would more likely related to Kozlowia (now part of Carpodacus) than to Leucosticte.
 Yann Muzika's photo of the probable female Sillem's shows a bird that is quite different from the adult male.
 See Kazmierczak and Muzika (2012) for an account of this rediscovery.

 Tietze et al. (2013) also found a surprisingly small genetic distance between the Caucasian and Spotted Great-Rosefinches (rubicilla and severtzovi) and recommended lumping them.
-However, Rasmussen and Anderton (2005) recommended splitting them based on differences in plumage, habitat, and voice.
-Given that, the genetic distance is not so small as to convince and I prefer to keep them separate until more information is available.
+Although I have followed that advice, further study is in order.
+Rasmussen and Anderton (2005) recommended splitting them based on differences in plumage, habitat, and voice.

 |Click for Carpodacini tree|